Recognition (family law)

-Recognition is the process in some jurisdictions whereby a man is recognised as the father of a child in situations of no presumption of paternity, generally because the mother is unwed.
+In family law, recognition is the process in some jurisdictions whereby a man is recognised as the father of a child in situations of no presumption of paternity, generally because the mother is unwed.
 Historically, the Roman law principle of mater semper certa est (the mother is always certain) causes the action was not available to mothers, but the introduction of in-vitro fertilisation has changed that to change.
 Recognition is an act that confers legitimacy on the child.

 Overview

 When a child is born the mother is known, but the father is not certain.
 When the mother is married, the husband is presumed to be the father (see presumption of legitimacy).
 When the mother is unmarried, some jurisdictions require the father to take extra steps to be recognised as the father, the presumption of paternity does not apply.
 The laws vary between jurisdictions but common themes are: